ChenchaoZhao/notes-diffusion-models/md/finite_step_markov_diffusion_models.md

-﻿---
-title: Finite Step Markov Diffusion Models
-author: Chenchao Zhao
-date: 2022-08-09
----

-# Finite Step Unconditional Markov Diffusion Models
+﻿# Finite Step Unconditional Markov Diffusion Models

 Let $p( \cdot | \theta )$ be the parametric model that models data $x_0 \sim q_0$, then we can optimize $\theta$ by maximize the likelihood $p(x_0 | \theta)$ or equivalently